 Machine learning is a branch of artificial intelligence (AI) that enables computers to learn from data without being explicitly programmed to do so.

 Using algorithms, machine learning involves detecting patterns in data, allowing computers to make predictions—and, in many cases, decisions—without human intervention.
 Machine learning tools essentially allow computers to ‘think’ and ‘learn’ autonomously.
+Learn more in our full guide to machine learning.

 Machine learning was initially conceived in the 1940s, with the first executable algorithms developed throughout the 1950s and 60s.
 However, only with advances in technology and computer processing power has it entered its heyday.
 While the first machine learning algorithms were developed for the sciences, it is now an integral part of many industries, from healthcare to retail.
 It is used to automate complex tasks, provide insights, and drive better decision-making.